JuPedSim/JuPedSim/README.md

 5. How can I contribute to `JuPedSim`?
  * Testing and reporting bugs will be great.
 If you want to contribute actively to the code, by implementing new models and/or features, you are welcome to do so.
 Please contact uns per mail at
  `info at jupedsim.org` so that we can grant you access to the repositories.

+6. And the License?
+  * JuPedSim itself is released unger LGPL and the included librairies under their respective licenses of course.